 Fifty Shades Of Grey: 10 Behind The Scenes Secrets

 The 2015 film Fifty Shades of Grey was adapted from the E.L.
 James’ novel by the same name.
 Although the movie received unfavorable reviews, it was a box office hit, breaking numerous box office records and earning more than $571 million worldwide.
-The sequel is now scheduled for release on February 10, 2017, and in 2018 we can expect the third installment of the franchise, Fifty Shades Darker, to be released.
-There’s been a lot going on behind the scenes of Fifty Shades of Grey and its sequel, so here are 10 behind the scenes secrets:
+The sequel was released on February 10, 2017, and one year later in 2018, the third installment of the franchise, Fifty Shades Darker, hit theatres.
+There’s been a lot going on behind the scenes of the Fifty Shades of Grey franchise, so here are 10 behind the scenes secrets: